Minimising the impact of scale-dependent galaxy bias on the joint cosmological analysis of large scale structures: Additional figures

 \fig\ref{fig:KiDS-BOSS-like_psi} shows the results for the KiDS-BOSS-like analysis.
 Here we chose $\theta\in[8',300']$ for the $\Psi$-statistics, with the value for $\theta_{\rm min}$ selected as a compromise between the size of the contours and the systematic bias in the parameter estimation.
 We use all $n$-modes between 1 and 20.
-For our $C(\ell)$ analysis we only include $\ell<1050$, similar to what is proposed for the analysis of the KiDS-1000 data (Joachimi et al. in prep).
+For our $C(\ell)$ analysis we only include $\ell<1050$, similar to what is proposed for the analysis of the KiDS-1000 data\footnote{The scale-cuts for KiDS-1000 were later revised \citep[see][]{joachimi/etal:2020}}.
 We show the results for $2\times 2$pt, the combination of galaxy clustering and GGL as well as $3\times 2$pt which is the combination of $2\times 2$pt and the cosmic shear prior.
 The contours for the $\Psi$-statistics are larger than the ones from the Fourier space analysis.
 They are, however, much less affected by the non-linearity of the galaxy bias.

 The DES-Y1-5000 results are shown in \fig\ref{fig:DES-Y1-5000_psi}.
 The real space correlation functions have the same scale cuts as adopted by the DES-Y1 $3\times 2$pt analysis of \cite{DES} which, depending on the redshift bin, range from $\theta_{\rm min}=14'$ to $\theta_{\rm min}=64'$.
 Here we define the $\Psi$-statistics over the angular range of $[10',300']$ for all redshift bins using a $\theta_{\rm min}$ close to the minimum scale in the \cite{DES} real space analysis.
 To reduce the systematic biases, however, we exclude all $\Psi_n$ with $n>7$ from the analysis, since these modes are more sensitive to high $\ell$-scales (see \fig\ref{fig:WFilters}).
 The magenta and blue contours show the expected $\Delta\phi$ values for the $2\times 2$pt analysis, while the purple and green belong to the combination of the $2\times 2$pt results and the cosmic shear prior shown in yellow.
 With the scale cuts used here we see that the constraining power of the $\Psi$-statistics is higher than the conservatively cut real space correlation functions.